 The specifically focus on jointly developing projects, conducting research and exploring ways to impact in heterogeneous groups.
 They are intended to help shape collaboration between experts and stakeholders from science and practice in systematic and traceable ways.
+The method profiles of the toolbox have been tested and written by td-net in collaboration with authors (while the shorter refer to texts in other resource compilations).

 According to the understanding we refer to, transdisciplinary research involves different perspectives on an issue.
 Borrowing ideas of Ludwik Fleck, these perspectives can be understood as thought styles held by specific groups of people, i.e. thought collectives.
 Such thought collectives can be for instance represented by biologists, philosophers, farmers or midwives.
 We refer to processes that involve representatives of different thought collectives jointly developing new knowledge as to processes of knowledge co-production in heterogeneous groups.